famousj/the-little-hooner/hooner.md

 **A:** Here are our words:

 > "`+is-lat` looks at each noun in a list, in turn, and asks if each
-> noun is an atom, until it gets to the null value.
-If it runs out
+> noun is not a cell (i.e. if it is an atom), until it gets to the
-> without encountering a list, the value is `%.y`.
-If it finds a list,
+> null value.
+If it runs out without encountering a cell, the value
-> the value is `%.n`&mdash;false."
+> is `%.y`.
+If it finds a cell, the value is `%.n`&mdash;false."

 To see how we could arrive at a value of "false", consider the next few questions.